segmentio/segment-docs/src/connections/destinations/catalog/batch/index.md

 ## Server Side

-Transmitting server-side data from Segment to Batch can be accomplished with the use of a [destination function](/docs/connections/functions/destination-functions/){:target="_blank"}.
-Follow the steps outlined [in these docs](https://help.batch.com/en/articles/2208243-how-to-connect-batch-to-segment){:target="_blank"} for a smooth integration.
+You can transmit server-side data from Segment to Batch with a [destination function](/docs/connections/functions/destination-functions/).
+Follow the steps outlined [in Batch's documentation](https://help.batch.com/en/articles/2208243-how-to-connect-batch-to-segment){:target="_blank"} for a smooth integration.

 ## Screen